OpenSentry/idp/emails/otp.md

 Greetings {{ .Id }}

-We have received a request to gain access to your account using your email.
-Your verification code is:
+You are required to enter the code sent to you to continue.
+Your code is:

 {{.Code}}